Okinbird/alx-low_level_programming/0x01-variables_if_else_while/README.md

 #   0. Positive anything is better than negative nothing

     This program will assign a random number to the variable `n` each time it is executed.
-Complete the source code in order to print      whether the number stored in the variable n is positive or negative.
+Complete the source code in order to print w    hether the number stored in the variable n is positive or negative.

     * You can find the source code [here](https://alx-intranet.hbtn.io/rltoken/rrqNDWjrCWdARnWFLPExPw)
     * The variable n will store a different value every time you will run this program